Monday, March 23, 2015

 Before 23 March 2015, LKY was the last founder of Malaysia still alive.
 Now that he is gone, any chance of getting evidence and verification on the founding agreement from someone in the know of this founding process is finally gone.
 The sense of loss is therefore understandable.

 LKY is admired as a great and visionary leader of our time.
-His foresight and determination to single-handedly transform Singapore from a backwater kampong to an ultra modern city state is unparalleled and a indisputable fact.
+His foresight and determination to single-handedly transform Singapore from a backwater kampong to an ultra modern city state is unparalleled and an indisputable fact.
 It did cross my mind many times to guesstimate the kind of Malaysia would be like if Singapore is still part of Malaysia.
 That exercise of course is futile but nevertheless is good for keeping the mind active.

 LKY was quoted to have said at one time: